ktrnthsnr/Book-Search-Engine/README.md

 The task for this repo will be to refactor the code from one set of libraries to a different set.

-- Original: the original application was built with a RESTful API, with a React front-end and MongoDB, Node.js/Express.js server and API.
+- Original: The original application was built using the MERN stack, with a RESTful API, with a React front-end and MongoDB, Node.js/Express.js server and API.

-- New: the refactored application will use GraphQL API built with Apollo Server.
+- New: The refactored application will use GraphQL API built with Apollo Server.

 This project is focused on full-stack web development using MERN stack tools, languages, and npm libraries, with emphasis on GraphQL, a query language for APIs and runtime for completing queries, and the Apollo client and npm packages which will integrate GraphQL into the Express.js server.